Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/_index.md

   - Stores customer data
   - Handles business intelligence queries

-> **Note**: For additional details on the relational database structure and how it is used by Contoso Hypermarket for commercial and operational needs, please refer to the [Relational database structure](https://github.com/fcabrera23/arc_jumpstart_docs/blob/canary/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/cerebral_appendix.md#relational-database-structure) section in the Jumpstart Cerebral appendix file.
+> **Note**: For additional details on the relational database structure and how it is used by Contoso Hypermarket for commercial and operational needs, please refer to the ["Relational database structure"](https://github.com/fcabrera23/arc_jumpstart_docs/blob/canary/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/cerebral_appendix.md#relational-database-structure) section in the Jumpstart Cerebral appendix file.

 - **Chroma Vector Database** serves as the foundation for Cerebral's documentation intelligence.
 By indexing technical manuals, maintenance procedures, and operational guides, it enables sophisticated semantic search capabilities through Retrieval Augmented Generation (RAG).
 This allows Cerebral to understand the context and intent behind documentation queries, delivering precise and relevant information to users.